learning-at-home/hivemind/docs/user/benchmarks.md

 ### Server throughput

-You can use [this benchmark](https://github.com/learning-at-home/hivemind/blob/master/benchmarks/benchmark_throughput.py) to check the performance impact of your changes to hivemind.client and server.
+You can use [this benchmark](https://github.com/learning-at-home/hivemind/blob/master/benchmarks/benchmark_throughput.py) to check the performance impact of your changes to hivemind.moe.
 The benchmark will start one server without DHT with several experts, and then spawn trainer processes that load the server with requests.
 The two main statistics in this benchmark samples/s and startup time.